chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

 like cheating.
 Can something so simple actually work?
 Well, it actually does pretty well.
 Let's illustrate that by implementing a web server, pretty barebone, but with some "reloaded workflow".
-This won't be much more than a special case for the pattern demonstrated in the [Maciej's article][1], but it will serve as a foundation to build upon in future posts.
+This won't be much more than a special case for the pattern demonstrated in [Maciej's article][1], but it will serve as a foundation to build upon in future posts.

 ## A barebone webserver